incountry/sdk-java/README.md

 `SecretsData` allows you to specify multiple keys/secrets which SDK will use for decryption based on the version of the key or secret used for encryption.

-Meanwhile SDK will encrypt only using key/secret that matches `currentVersion` provided in `SecretsData` object.
+Meanwhile SDK will encrypt only using key/secret that matches `currentSecret` provided in `SecretsData` object.
 This enables the flexibility required to support Key Rotation policies when secrets/keys need to be changed with time.

 SDK will encrypt data using current secret/key while maintaining the ability to decrypt records encrypted with old keys/secrets.
 SDK also provides a method for data migration which allows to re-encrypt data with the newest key/secret.
 For details please see [migrate](#Data-Migration-and-Key-Rotation-support) method.